bikk-uk/react-css-grid/README.md

 <Grid justifyContentSpaceEvenly></Grid> // justify-content: space-evenly;
 ```

 _These are first come first served, in this order.
 They cannot be used if you have already provided the `justifyContent` prop.
-Providing multiple will result in a console warning_
+Providing multiple will result in a console warning._

 #### Align Content